 - Stefanie Peters Associate Editor

-- David Cloyce Smith Director of Production & Online Marketing
+- David Cloyce Smith Director of Production & Direct-to-Consumer Marketing

 - Laura Gazlay Manager of Subscriber and Customer Service

 - Jeff Tompkins Online Content & Community Manager

 - Donna Brown Manager of Production & Design